hitd/hitd/Readme.md

 ####Debug

+usefull for log of your applicaiton, base on npm package debug by isaac. we made modification for on the fly change the debug level of your application

 ####Vantage ?

+a command line tools to dynamically change the topology : load and reload services, or change debug level

 ###Launchers

 ####Launcher

-You can configure launcher to launch at once all the microservices composing your application.
+A microservice to launch or stop other microservvice.

 *TODO code example*

 ###Relaunch

 You can configure relaunch to watch your dev files, and live-reload each microservice when you update the corresponding file.
+It depends on launcher.

+Might also be usefull for deploying apps in  prod.

 *TODO code example*

 ###Available Microservices

 ####Front ?
+An http server translating request to the microservice with a client. get requsst are treanslated <httpHOST>/<path>?queryParam Others request are treanslated <method>/<httpHOST>/<path>?queryParam , ie POST/127.0.0.1:3000/foo?bar=baz

 ####Repository

+Usefull for serving static files, such as web resources. with front and repository, you can build a highly scalable and configurable hosting solution.
+It is based on Redis.

 ####Static

+A very simple microservice to serve static file from fs

+### fetch
+microservise usefull to do httprequest

 ###Others

+###formwebstie
+sample static website,
+please deploy with deploy static

 ####deploystatic
+tools to push static content inside repository

+###mainly
+###mongo

+###local
+WE need to check whether it is the same as the bin of dynamic sample

+###log 404
+micro service to log all
+usefull to launch in order to preven timeout